Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 If an enemy attacks your character while you are defending and misses, you get a chance to make a counterattack.
 A counterattack is handled like a regular single attack, but the attack bonus is calculated as if you were making the maximum number of attacks that turn - you use the lowest possible attack bonus for the attack.

 **Example:** You are fighting a rogue combat android.
 You elect to defend on your turn, rolling 1d10 and raising your AC to 19.
-The android takes a swing at you, and misses slightly.
+The android takes a swing at you, rolling 18, and misses slightly.
 You counterattack by firing your pistol at the android's core - you normally have a +7 attack bonus, so the counterattack is made with a +2 attack bonus.
 Your roll of 17 is enough to overcome the android's defenses, and you proceed to roll damage normally.

 ## Programs

 Characters with a Deck implant may use Programs, powerful abilities that manipulate the local Grid.
 Each Deck has a specific bonus used when casting Programs, and a bonus to a character's Program slots.
 Characters start with a set number of Program slots and gain an additional slot every second level.

 The number of Programs a character can have in their Deck is determined by adding the character's Program slots and their Deck's maximum slots.
-Exchanging Programs between a Deck and storage is a simple action, but must be performed outside of combat due to the delicacy involved.
+Exchanging Programs between a Deck and a storage device is a simple action, but must be performed outside of combat due to the delicacy involved.

 Every program has a cost in Hit Points that must be paid to cast it.
 Once a character has cast a Program, they are in a state called "Tech Haze" and cannot be healed by item or ability until they take a short rest.